jzipkin1812/Gravity_Switch/README.md

 With your primary pointer on the top-left location of where you want your text, press TAB.
 Then, input your desired text into the terminal.
 (This feature uses Python's input() function.)
 The text should appear on screen.

 # Changelog
+## Version 1.7 (6/10/2025):
+* World F added.
+Only F-1 is implemented.
+Have fun!
+* New graphics features added.
+* Small bugfix related to coin collisions fixed.
+* Resizers added.
+(Press S to use in editor)
 ## Version 1.6 (6/8/2025):
 * Remembered that this project still exists.
 * Fixed file paths so that the program works for all operating systems and you don't have to run from src.